Send the link below via email or IMCopy

 Atticus Finch is the father of Scout and Jem Finch.
 He is a wonderful father and a man of principal.

-As a result, the town takes out its anger on the Scout and Jem; they are harassed by other townspeople, including children and adults.
+As a result, some of the townpeople takes out their anger on Scout and Jem; they are harassed by other townspeople, including children and adults.

 Jim Crow laws mandated a specific and